niklasf/python-chess/README.rst

 highlevel library.

-However, even though bit fiddling in Python is not as fast as in C or C++, the current version is still much faster than previous attemtps including the naive x88 move generation from libchess.
+However, even though bit fiddling in Python is not as fast as in C or C++, the current version is still much faster than previous attempts including the naive x88 move generation from libchess.

 Installing